Weetynn/nz-fertility-tsf/README.md

     Based on these results, the ndiffs() function recommended second-order differencing to achieve stationarity.
 First-order differencing was performed, but the time series remained non-stationary (p-values: 0.107 for Unit Root and 0.03287 for KPSS), requiring second-order differencing.
 After applying it, the series became stationary and trend stationary, as confirmed by p-values of 0.01 (Unit Root) and 0.1 (KPSS).

-    📌 Thus, second-order differencing was necessary to make the New Zealand fertility rate series stationary.
+    ∴ Second-order differencing was necessary to make the New Zealand fertility rate series stationary.

 #### 🔶 Develop two ARIMA or SARIMA models based on the analysis and describe the behavior of ACF and PACF plots.